AVSGuillaume/Samples-Pack-1/index.md

 ### Get started

-To use Samples-Pack you'll need SCANeR studio and a valid license.
+To use Samples-Pack you'll need SCANeR Software and license.
-If you to evaluate and validate SCANeR studio feel free to request our [request our Trial version here](https://www.avsimulation.com/scaner-studio-trial/)
+If you want to evaluate and validate SCANeR Software feel free to [request our Trial version here](https://www.avsimulation.com/scaner-studio-trial/)
 Our Trial version includes:
-- Last official release of SCANeR studio with full features
+- Last official release of SCANeR Software (including studio, explore and compute) with full features
 - A workstation license valid for 45-days

 [Let's start!](https://sphilippe-avs.github.io/Samples-Pack/GettingStarted)